Carter Bradley

 Carter Bradley Bio

 Carter Roy Bradley (born March 9, 2000) is an American professional football quarterback for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football for the Toledo Rockets and South Alabama Jaguars before entering the NFL as an undrafted free agent.
-He is the son of Gus Bradley, a prominent figure in the football coaching community.
+A former undrafted free agent, Bradley has spent time with the Las Vegas Raiders and the San Francisco 49ers before joining Jacksonville.
+He played college football for the Toledo Rockets and the South Alabama Jaguars, finishing his senior year as one of the most productive passers in South Alabama history.
+Bradley is the son of longtime NFL coach Gus Bradley.

 Early Life and Background